abhishekpanigrahi1996/ProgressiveDistillation/parity_mlp/README.md

 3. Compute correlations

-Please run python probing.py to get correlation scores for a checkpoint
+Please run python probing.py to get correlations to low degree polynomials on the output of a checkpoint